RonithSinha/Trading-Algorithms-Analysis/README.md

 # Trading Algorithms analysis
-These projects analyses multiple trading algorithms which give useful insights on the Indian and American stock markets.
+These projects analyse multiple trading algorithms which give useful insights on the Indian and American stock markets.

 ## TradingView (PineScript)